HexChap/MSCore/docs/tutorials/setup_app.md

-[`ms_core.setup_app`][1] function configures TortoiseORM to work with FastAPI, registers Tortoise models and includes `fastapi.APIRouter`s to the provided FastAPI instance.
+[`ms_core.setup_app`][1] function configures TortoiseORM to work with FastAPI, registers Tortoise models, includes `fastapi.APIRouter`s to the provided FastAPI instance and returns TortoiseORM config dict.
 Doing these action separately is possible by using [`ms_core.setup.conf_db`][2] and [`ms_core.setup.include_routers`][3]

 ## Folder layout